 This picture-perfect little village has all those lovely French stone buildings with their odd-shaped roofs and tiny windows.
 There are some medieval remnants to be found and flowers, lots and lots of flowers.
 The town celebrates itself all year with gorgeous displays of bright colours and plantings everywhere.

 Lassay is a market town and every Wednesday morning the main centre parking lot is closed for the market.
-You will find fresh vegetable vendors selling locally grown product, a fresh organic salad greens stall, flowers and potted plants, locally produced goat cheese and honey, even locally brewed beers, meat and fish directly from the farmers.
+You will find fresh vegetable vendors selling locally grown products, fresh organic salad greens stall, flowers and potted plants, locally produced goat cheese and honey, and even locally brewed beers, meat and fish directly from the farmers.

 There’s also a roast chicken truck with the best chicken I’ve ever tasted and two food trucks selling galettes both with and without saucisse and some of France’s famous frites.

-Across from the Mairie or City hall that is located on this small square is several shops including a lovely little delicatessen Luciles that specializes in organic eggs, some incredible Italian and local speciality cheeses (Parmigiano Reggiano DOP, provolone) alongside Italian and Iberian cold meats (San Daniele ham, bellota chorizo from pata Negra, golfetta,).
+Across from the Mairie or City hall that is located on this small square are several shops including a lovely little delicatessen Luciles that specializes in organic eggs, some incredible Italian and local speciality cheeses (Parmigiano Reggiano DOP, provolone) alongside Italian and Iberian cold meats (San Daniele ham, bellota chorizo from pata Negra, golfetta,).
 The shop supports Fair Trade and also has some lovely artisanal gifts and items to decorate your home.
 As an added bonus you can enjoy a lovely tea or café on the small terrace out front.

 Just down the street across from the Pizza place is a wool shop and slightly further a boulangerie.
 Back up from there and opposite the Mairie is Victor Hugos the Irish pub serving Guinness and you get to see the pub’s rabbit wandering around the square.
-There’s a boucheries (butchers) a Kebab restaurant, several bars where you can enjoy a coffee or a stronger beverage.
+There’s a boucherie (butchers) a Kebab restaurant and several bars where you can enjoy a coffee or a stronger beverage.

 The town also contains several beauty/hairdressing shops – hey it’s France remember so there it at least 3 or 4 of these in every village no matter how small (just kidding – but maybe not).